lexbor/docs/source/articles/part-2-css.md

 marked with its current development stage, ranging from early drafts to final recommendations.

-We will focus on Editor’s Draft and Working Draft with a glance at Recommendation.
+We will focus on Editor's Draft and Working Draft with a glance at Recommendation.
 Since W3C standards evolve slowly, by the time a module reaches Recommendation, it might already be outdated.
 Thus, we'll treat CSS standards as living documents, like the HTML standard.